Join our newsletter for updates and exclusive content!

 Pursuing Van Life with a full time job is going to come with challenges.
 These challenges will include:

-• Working a full day and then spending the rest of your “free time” driving
+• Often working a full day and then spending the rest of your “free time” driving

 • Van Life logistic stressors on top of your work stress (where will you sleep, do you need water/power?)

-• Lack of a stable environment and reliable services like internet, bathroom, etc
+• Lack of a stable environment and reliable services like internet, bathroom, QUIET, etc

 • Potential FOMO of van lifers you meet who don’t have full time jobs